 In the last post, I implemented the config parsing portion of the CLI.
-In this part, I will tackle implementing the stage
+In this part, I will tackle implementing the

 command to publish the CLI MVP version and fix a few bugs I’ve noticed early on.